 Using our data, we can finally put the issue to rest.

-First, here is the average price of cruises on each day.
+First, here is the average price of cruises for each length.
 As you would expect, the price rises the longer the cruise.

 But what is unexpected is that the price per day doesn’t fall the longer the cruise goes on.